• Home

 Mark Cuban, co-founder of Cost Plus Drugs, during a Senate Special Committee on Aging hearing in Washington, DC, US, on Wednesday, Oct.
 22, 2025.
 Stefani Reynolds/Bloomberg via Getty Images

 President Trump has repeatedly promised to bring down prescription drug prices.
 His Republican Congress says it shares that goal.
-But tucked inside the 2026 Consolidated Appropriations Act is a restructuring of the drug market that makes lower prices less likely, not more.
+But tucked inside the recently passed 2026 Consolidated Appropriations Act is a restructuring of the drug market that makes lower prices less likely, not more.

 Recommended Video

-If passed into law, this act would transform PBMs from hard-bargaining negotiators into micromanaged administrators and weaken the tools they use to discipline drug prices.
+The law transforms PBMs from hard-bargaining negotiators into micromanaged administrators and weaken the tools they use to discipline drug prices.
 Targeting PBMs is easier than confronting the suppliers who ultimately set prices.
 But in markets where prices are negotiated, weakening the intermediary often strengthens the firms on the other side of the table.
 Here’s how we got here.

 Decades of growing leverage